Michael Fabricant: Parliamentary career

 Fabricant attracted media attention for having an apartheid-era flag of South Africa on display on the mantelpiece of his parliamentary office.
 He responded that he had several flags on display from countries where his former company had clients in the 1980s.
 Asked in 2018 if he regretted working for what was effectively an arm of the apartheid state in South Africa, he replied: "There is so much we can all regret with hindsight" and said he did not condone what was going on at the time.

+At the 2019 general election, Fabricant was again re-elected with an increased vote share of 64.5% and an increased majority of 23,638.

 On 12 April 2022, Fabricant urged Boris Johnson to apologise after he was fined for a breach of Covid rules.
 Fabricant said: "I don't think at any time he thought he was breaking the law.
 I think that at the time he just thought like many teachers and nurses who after a very long shift would tend to go back to the staff room and have a quiet drink".
 The remark was criticised by official bodies representing teachers and nurses, who said they did no such thing, and Fabricant said he had not intended to cause offence.

 Fabricant endorsed Penny Mordaunt during the July–September 2022 Conservative Party leadership election.
+He was knighted in Johnson's resignation honours.

+In March 2024, Fabricant was re-selected as the Conservative candidate for Lichfield at the 2024 general election, in which he lost his seat.